ying-tang/help-documentation/_commontech/FAQ.md

 ### How can I get a list of all my VMs and their host names?

 Need a list of all instances on a cloud with the host they live on?
 Need the names of the VMs, too?
-There’s a one-liner for that!
+If you are `cloud_admin`, there’s a one-liner for that!

 ```
 nova list --all-tenants --fields name,OS-EXT-SRV-ATTR:host